| |

 |

-from an accredited institution or a college or university maintaining standards
+a baccalaureate or a higher degree from an accredited institution or a college or university that maintains

-comparable to those of an accredited institution.
-The evidence must show at
+standards comparable to those of an accredited institution.
+The evidence must show the following:

 Helpful Hints – The accounting and related course credit must be listed on the transcript